 Our focus is on nurturing and developing Native American artists.
 Our immediate gaze is on the eleven tribes in Minnesota and the urban Twin Cities Native community, which has Native American community members that hail from around the country, like our Artistic Director who is an enrolled member of the Navajo Nation.
 Both the reservation and Twin Cities urban community make up about 70,000 people who have historically been shut out from meaningful professional theatre for a number of legal, cultural, and societal factors.

-We are proud of our unique position because now our artists are regularly found on Twin Cities stages and in film/television.
-No other company in the Twin Cities, currently or in the past, has consistently provided training and opportunities for Native artists in the frequency, cultural sensitivity, and success that NNT has done in only eight years.
+We are proud of our unique position because now our artists are regularly found on Twin Cities stages and in film/television and even producing plays.
+No other company in the Twin Cities, currently or in the past, has consistently provided training and opportunities for Native artists in the frequency, cultural sensitivity, and success that NNT has done in only nine years.